etaoins/llambda/docs/numbers.md

 Performance
 -----------

 If a number's precise type is known it can be represented as a unboxed value and can have native code generated for its arithmetic operations.
 For this reason it's recommended that performance sensitive numeric code uses [type annotations](types.md) to communicate its expected types to the compiler.
+[Polymorphic procedures](types.md#polymorphic-procedures) can be used where the specific number types being used by a procedure aren't known ahead of time.

 When performing integer division ``(truncate/)`` maps to LLVM's model of division while ``(floor/)`` and ``(modulo)`` are implemented in the runtime.
 If either procedure is suitable then using the ``(truncate/)`` family of procedures will result in significantly better performance.